 Our customers and partners have put Amazon Aurora to the test and it is now ready for your production workloads.
-We are launching in the US East (Northern Virginia), US West (Oregon), and EU (Ireland) regions, and will expand to others over time.
+We are launching in the US East (N. Virginia), US West (Oregon), and Europe (Ireland) regions, and will expand to others over time.

 Pricing works like this: